30 Day Reading Challenge To Reignite Your Love Of Reading

 What’s a Reading Challenge?

-A reading challenge is a series of small, achievable tasks about reading that should be completed in a given time frame.
 Each task is easy to accomplish and designed to motivate and inspire you, not overwhelm you.

 The tasks can be completed either in chronological order or mixed up to fit with your schedule.
 A reading challenge should fit around your life and not take up too much of it.